zoltraks/energy-core-csharp/docs/GUIDELINES.md

 - **Backward compatible** - Support .NET 2.0 APIs
 - **Memory efficient** - Minimal allocations, value types where appropriate
 - **Thread-safe** - Public APIs must be thread-safe
+- **Fully qualified references** - When referencing classes or static members declared in another type, use their full namespace (for example `Energy.Base.Binary.BitReader` instead of relying on `using` aliases).
+This keeps intent explicit and avoids namespace conflicts across multi-targeted builds.

 ### .NET Compatibility